PolyLvst/PolyLvst/README.md

 - 👋 Hi, I’m @PolyLvst
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning java,python,javascript,c++,and web dev
-- 📫 How to reach me ig @less_extreme
+- 📫 How to reach me instagram @less_extreme
+- 😎 LearningX participant

 <!---
 PolyLvst/PolyLvst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.